-In 2017 Customer Service Representatives ("CSR") handled almost 24,000 in-coming calls from customers; over 86.6% of those calls were answered in 30 seconds or less.
+In 2018 Customer Service Representatives ("CSR") handled over 21,000 in-coming calls from customers; over 91% of those calls were answered in 30 seconds or less.
 This result exceeds the OEB mandated 65% target for timely call response.
-NBHDL has averaged over 26,700 calls per year to its Customer Service Centre over the last 5 years and has consistently performed ahead of the OEB's target while experiencing improvement in the performance metric resulting in 2017's best result, almost 20% ahead of the industry target for the second year in a row.
+NBHDL has averaged over 25,200 calls per year to its Customer Service Centre over the last 5 years and has consistently performed ahead of the OEB's target while experiencing improvement in the performance metric resulting in 2018's best result, over 20% ahead of the industry target for the second year in a row.

 NBHDL's Customer Service department is centralized to handle all inquiries; customers can call and speak with a representative that is able to handle all types of inquiries or concerns eliminating the need to transfer customers to different individuals or departments - a one-stop shop.
-It is important to note that, though not a statistic the OEB measures, CSRs served over 10,000 walk-in customers and handled over 5,000 outbound calls in 2017.
-The number of walk-ins and daily customer interactions lends support to NBHDL's belief that customers benefit from having the option to walk into an office, within their community, and have a face to face conversation with knowledgeable staff who are on hand to help with any concern they may have.
+It is important to note that, though not a statistic the OEB measures, CSRs handled over 8,500 outbound calls in 2018.